Women's Health Conditions

 Screening is offered to all women and people with a cervix aged 25 to 64.
 It helps protect them against cervical cancer.

-Are you up to date with your Cervical Screening?
+Are you up to date with your cervical screening?
 If not speak to your GP to arrange an appointment.

 Read more about cervical screening.